sukhjit/util/README.md

-# Utils
+# Util

-util functions for golang
+Utility functions for golang